d-rk/checkin-system/README.md

 The easiest way to install and configure a raspi is by using DietPi.

 1. Download DietPi Image from https://dietpi.com/#download
-2. Flash `DietPi_RPi-ARMv8-Bookworm.img` to SD card
+2. Flash `DietPi_RPi-ARMv8-Bookworm.img.xz` to SD card
-3. Patch the image `./dietpi-patch.sh <folder-where-sd-card-is-mounted-to>`
+3. Go to `raspi/dietpi` and patch the image `./patch.sh <folder-where-sd-card-is-mounted-to>`
+4. After first boot of the PI, run `/boot/checkin-system/post-install.sh` locally.

+After the setup the raspi is available via:
+1. USB Ethernet with ip 192.168.12.1
+2. WLAN Hotspot with ip 192.168.14.1

 #### Manual